 Journalist David Farrier stumbles upon a mysterious tickling competition online.
 As he delves deeper he comes up against fierce resistance, but that doesn't stop him getting to the bottom of a story stranger than fiction.

-In the annals of Hollywood film since the artistic glories of the New Hollywood era, few have a better reputation and body of work in the field of the suspense film exploring the contemporary darkness in American life than Brian De Palma.
-Here, the great film writer and director takes us through his professional life in his own words of a career that would redefine film horror and suspense.
-All the while, he also confesses the challenges of working in Hollywood and the price paid even the great artists pay for being a part of it.
+In the annals of Hollywood film since the artistic glories of the New Hollywood era, few have a better reputation and body of work in the field of suspense films exploring the contemporary darkness in American life than Brian De Palma.
+Here, the great film writer and director takes, us in his own words, through his professional life and a career that redefined film horror and suspense.
+All the while, he also confesses the challenges of working in Hollywood and the price even the great artists pay for being a part of it.
 Written by